When I was a little boy, I knew I was different but I really couldn’t put my finger on it.

 I realized that everything is okay and I made amends to my dad and to everyone I hurt with alcoholism and my addictions and I stopped rocking back and forth four months ago.

 So things are really improving.
 I hope this inspires you.
-Leave a comment if you have Asperger’s or if you’re curious about it, and we’ll start a dialogue, and like this video/article and we’ll talk to you soon.
+Leave a comment if you have Asperger’s or if you are curious about it, and we will start a dialogue.